Rozdandy/africadelishms3/README.md

 ### View All Recipes

-* On the All Recipes link on the Navbar, which will open All recipes page when clicked, it displays all the available recipes on the website.
+* On the link on the Navbar, which will open All recipes page when clicked, it displays all the available recipes on the website.

 ### Search Recipes